csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

    * In OpenMP, `device()`-directive can also be used to select the target device
 * If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
-* There is still little experience of ROCm aware MPIs, there may be issues
+* GPU-aware MPI is required when passing device pointers to MPI
-    * Note that a GPU-aware MPI is only required when passing device pointers to MPI, passing host pointers does not require any GPU awareness
+  * Using host pointers does not require any GPU awareness